Tim-Brooks/tbrooks8.github.io/_posts/2016-03-13-introducing-precipice.md

 In the third example, demonstrates two interesting things that the design of Precipice allows.

-1. By isolating on the specific endpoint behind the GuardRail, you can still share a single [Netty](http://netty.io/) http client for maximum efficiency.
-Under the hood a single event loop group can handle all your IO.
-This is allow by the fact that Precipice does not mandate an specific threading model.
+1. By isolating one specific endpoint behind the GuardRail, you can still share a single [Netty](http://netty.io/) http client between multiple HttpAsyncService for maximum efficiency.
+Under the hood a single event loop group can handle all of your IO.
+This is possible due to the fact that Precipice does not mandate an specific threading model.
 2. Passing RequestBuilder opposed to a fully build [Request](https://github.com/AsyncHttpClient/async-http-client/blob/master/client/src/main/java/org/asynchttpclient/Request.java) allows you to utilize a Pattern to submit the request to different endpoints.

 ## Precipice Patterns

-Highly available systems often mandate some degree of redundency.
-Precipice provides a number of tools to build patterns to be utilize these redundent services.
+Highly available systems often mandate some degree of redundancy.
+Precipice provides a number of tools to build patterns to utilize these redundant services.

 When you construct a [Pattern](https://github.com/tbrooks8/Precipice/blob/master/precipice-core/src/main/java/net/uncontended/precipice/pattern/Pattern.java) you provide a collection Precipice implementations and a [PatternStrategy](https://github.com/tbrooks8/Precipice/blob/master/precipice-core/src/main/java/net/uncontended/precipice/pattern/PatternStrategy.java).
 You can call the getPrecipices(int permits) to return a sequence of precipices for which permits could be acquired.